Graph Convolutional Memory using Topological Priors: Acknowledgements

-\acknowledgments{We gratefully acknowledge the support of Toshiba Europe Ltd., and the European Research Council (ERC) Project 949940 (gAIa).
-We thank Roberto Mecca for his guidance and Rudra Poudel, Jan Blumenkamp, and Qingbiao Li for their helpful discussions.}
+We gratefully acknowledge the support of Toshiba Europe Ltd., and the European Research Council (ERC) Project 949940 (gAIa).
+We thank Rudra Poudel, Jan Blumenkamp, and Qingbiao Li for their helpful discussions.